Skip to main content

 My lab (The Body and Media Lab, a.k.a.
 “BAM”) conducts research exploring issues surrounding women’s body images, with a particular emphasis on cultural practices that create or enforce the frequently contentious relationship women have with their bodies.
 Descriptions of specific areas of research are below.

-Objectification Theory: BAM has been conducting a series of studies testing proposed mediators, moderators, and outcomes of Objectification Theory.
-We have examined self-objectification in specific, relevant contexts (e.g., sorority rush) and among different social groups (e.g., members of dance groups, roller derby skaters, gay men and lesbian women).
+Objectification Theory: BAM has conducted a series of studies testing proposed mediators, moderators, and outcomes of Objectification Theory.
+We have examined self-objectification in specific, relevant contexts (e.g., sorority rush) and among different social groups (e.g., members of dance groups, roller derby skaters, sexual minority men and women).
+Most recently, we have focused on how self-objectification can reduce the positive psychological benefits of exercise for women.
+We are currently examining links between self-objectification and beauty practices among women.

-Idealized Media Images: We have also studied how and why women "talk back" to the images they see in the media and whether this type of critical processing is related to lower levels of body image disturbance.
+Idealized Media Images: We have studied how and why women "talk back" to the images they see in the media and whether this type of critical processing is related to lower levels of body image disturbance.
+We have also examined differences between men’s and women’s reactions to idealized images of women's bodies, and how model body size affects evaluations of clothing and clothing brands.

 Selected Publications